soederpop/portfolio/apps/poker-solver/README.md

 # Poker

-This repo can run a game of Texas Holdem poker, played by computer actors who can have their strategies programmed.
+Run a game of Texas Holdem poker, played by computer actors who can have their strategies programmed.

 A strategy is used to decide between a range of possible actions in a single poker hand.
 At each decision point, a strategy can incorporate any amount of information it can extract from the environment, to decide which action to take.